SPUR-TECH/Any-And-All/README.md

 # Project Overview:

-It was designed with an easy to use navigation to all pages with a search bar that can search any category or price or even key words in any product, making the site very accessible and easy to use for any level of user.
+The site was designed with an easy to use navigation to all pages with a search bar that can search any category or price or even key words in any product, making the site very accessible and easy to use for any level of user.
+The Navbar and Footer can be seen on all pages.
 The site consists of a sign up, sign in and sign out ability for ease of repeat visits saving users details so check out will be quick and easy with a secure payment system through ( ***`Stripe`*** ) payments system so all user details are protected.
 The user also has the option of signing up for a newsletter and checking out our Facebook page to stay up to date with all the latest deals and discounted products.
 There is a Create, Read, Update and Delete ( ***`C.R.U.D`*** ) functionality for users and staff.....